jbakse/hackjack/README.md

 Data:          F F F F F
 ```

-### Honey Pots / Programs
+### Programs + Honey Pots

-- Jacks:
+- Jacks
   >Swap 2 cards in play

-- Queens:
+- Queens
   >Reveals cards

-- Kings:
+- Kings
-  >Swap a cards from hand with 1 in play
+  >Swap a card from attack deck with a position on the server

 ### Attack Deck